 Apply an Exterior Wood Cleaner or Oil

-Once deck boards are clean, apply an exterior wood cleaner or oil to keep them looking good.
+Once deck boards are clean, apply an exterior wood cleaner or oil to give your deck a fresh new look.
 If the deck is made out of wood, you can also use a deck sealant that will protect it from weather damage and the elements.
 Mold and mildew will not come as soon as they did before.

 Clean the Rails with Soap before Using Exterior Sealant or Stain

 The deck railing and soffits should be cleaned with soap and water before applying any exterior sealant or stain.
 Doing this will make sure that the deck is free of dirt, dust, grease, mildew & mold spores which can cause discoloration in some types of finishes.

 You’ll also want to clean your porch flooring if the surface has too many stains.
 Wood decks need to be taken care of so they can last for years.

 If deck railing spindles are broken or missing, it is important to replace them promptly.
 This will help prevent people from falling off the deck if they’re leaning on a post that breaks below their weight.
 Be sure to get deck design permission before installing new parts onto your deck.
 You don’t want anyone getting hurt!